Netflix Persuasion (2022) Trailer Review

 "I was to be aided, and by that hand: and aided I was.
 And then later that evening--do you remember Jane?
 Say you remember."

-Positive: Orson Welles arguably turns in the most underrated performance of Rochester.
-Not only does he possess the basic Rochester ‘specs’ (dark, sparkling eyes, stormy brow, features far from conventionally handsome); Welles speaks and moves with that vigor, informality, and slight self-importance Brontë ascribes to Rochester.
+Positive: Orson Welles is arguably the most underrated Rochester.
+Not only does he possess the basic Rochester ‘specs’ (dark, sparkling eyes, stormy brow, features far from conventionally handsome); Welles speaks and moves with that vigor, informality, and self-importance Brontë ascribes to Rochester.
 While parts of his performance (the proposal scene in particular) have the usual overwrought style of any 40s film, it works for the character and the gothic tone of the adaptation as a whole.
-Amidst the film’s crashing scores and moody mise en scène, Welles even manages to add softness.
-He is most engaging in the film’s quieter, subtler scenes such as the Jane’s departure, or the moment when Rochester catches Jane crying in the hallway.
-The gentleness in his voice and expressions in those scenes is remarkable, especially taken alongside his power and intensity at other points in the film.
-Welles shifts seamlessly from intimidating to tender.
-Misogyny aside, it’s no surprise that he demanded top billing over Joan Fontaine, who played the titular character.
-This film belongs to him.
+Amidst the film’s crashing scores and moody mise en scène, Welles offers magnetism, intensity, and even gentleness.
+Whereas most Rochesters live and die by the dramatic proposal scene or (imo) Jane’s return to Thornfield, Welles’s best work takes place in the quieter scenes such as their second conversation, the moment when Rochester catches Jane crying in the hallway, or—in this version—Jane’s surprisingly subdued departure.
+Like Leech, but to a more masterful degree, Welles has a knack for manipulating the timbre of his iconic bass voice.
+But his ability to soften his eyes is even more captivating (see above), especially taken alongside the power and broodiness he expresses with just a beat.
+Welles shifts seamlessly from glowering to tender.
+Despite the misogyny of his receiving top billing over Joan Fontaine, who played the titular character, his place at the head of the cast was well justified.
+Welles, not Fontaine, makes this an adaptation that still captivates viewers after so many decades.

-Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a more modern, fluid interpretation.
+Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a more modern interpretation of the source material.
 Due to its cinematic context and the constraints of the genre, Welles' portrayal of Rochester might strike younger viewers as outdated or lacking romance.
 And even I, despite all my love for vintage film, would agree.
-Welles does something great within his context, but he is not a Rochester that defines the character for all time.
+The dark melodrama of the proposal, which Welles re-dubbed later, falls flat to me, and the film’s abbreviated ending also does him a disservice.
+Welles did something great within his context, but he is not a Rochester that defines the character for all time.

 4. Toby Stephens, Jane Eyre 2006